sloonz/rewritefs/README.md

 Unfortunately, I eventually run into LD\_PRELOAD problems (mainly with programs using dlopen like VirtualBox and screen).
-So I decided to rewrite it using FUSE, and to make it more generic.
+So I decided to rewrite it using FUSE, and make it more generic.

 ## Invocation

-You write your configuration file (see below), and then you mount the "mirror" filesystem, for example :
+You write your configuration file (see below), and then you mount the "rewritten" filesystem, for example :

     rewritefs -o config=/mnt/home/me/.config/rewritefs /mnt/home/me /home/me